jeremymailen/kotlinter-gradle/README.md

 The `experimentalRules` property enables rules which are part of ktlint's experimental rule set.

 The `fileBatchSize` property configures the number of files that are processed in one Gradle Worker API call.
-Default value is 30 for linting and 20 for formatting.

 ### Customizing Tasks